WorkUp

 Understanding Users

 To understand user perspectives, we administered 50+ surveys and conducted 20+ interviews for Workup's target audience, job-seeking college students.
-The responses we received helped guide us throughout the design process.
+Our research gave us a preliminary understanding of how college students interacted with AI tools in the job search process.

-- "I use ChatGPT's voice function to do mock interviews.
+"I use ChatGPT's voice function to do mock interviews.
 My main issue is that it seems more like a list of technical questions rather than an actual organic interview process."

-- "[AI's] answers are too general [...].
+"[AI's] answers are too general [...].
 It mainly helps with generating questions."

-- "[AI interview questions] either are too broad in their questions or too niche."
+"[AI interview questions] either are too broad in their questions or too niche."

-- "I don't know if AI questions will be representative of what will actually be asked.
+"I don't know if AI questions will be representative of what will actually be asked.
 They may be unreliable or biased."

 Getting to the Root